Nagios Plugins

 plugin: /usr/lib/nagios/plugins/check_http

-Run a plugin against a virtual node using Nagios macros.
+Run a check against a virtual node and fill command arguments from Nagios-style macros.

 Config